manzx666/AR-BASE/README.md

 # AR-BASE

-**AR-BASE** adalah bot WhatsApp yang dirancang untuk membalas secara otomatis.
-Bot ini menggunakan library **Baileys** untuk berinteraksi dengan API WhatsApp Web dan mudah diatur serta digunakan.
+**AR-BASE** is a WhatsApp bot designed to auto-reply.
+It uses the **Baileys** library to interact with the WhatsApp Web API and is easy to set up and use.

-## Fitur
+## Features

-- Performa ringan dan efisien.
+- Light and efficient performance.
-- Sistem perintah yang mendukung berbagai fungsi.
+- Command system that supports various functions.

 ## Table of Contents